-The purpose of the dress code is to promote a positive academic atmosphere, establish guidelines and promote dress standards that are pleasing to God and glorifying to the name of Jesus Christ (II Thessalonians 1:11-12).
+The purpose of the dress code is to promote a positive academic atmosphere, establish guidelines and promote dress standards that align with the Mission and Core Values of Shiloh Christian School.
 Anything related to dress code or grooming that may cause a distraction to the learning environment or is not reflective of Shiloh Christian School's mission or core values may be considered inappropriate.

-Shiloh Christian Students shall abstain from politically motivated attire while on campus.
+Shiloh Christian Students shall abstain from politically motivated attire/accessories, etc. while on campus.
 Our goal is to provide an environment of unity.
 Due to the polarizing political climate that we face, we believe it is best that all students abstain from political attire.
 Additionally, the only authorized flags in vehicles are the United States and the Christian flags.
 There will be no clothing that would constitute or resemble "Furries."